msmele345/livequotes/README.md

 # livequotes
-### A back end application that generates Stock Quotes and routes them to several JMS clients
+### A back end application that generates Stock Quotes and routes them to multiple JMS clients
     - See interstellar-exchange and stock-loader for JMS clients tied to this application.

 FLOW: